1jour1vin

 Tastingbook - Markus Del Monego

-“With a lively attack, this wine unfolds with a clean, fresh profile ~ Yves Beck”
+“With a lively attack, this wine unfolds with a linear, fresh character ~ Yves Beck”

 “A fragrant, floral nose.
-Supple and lively, it offers lovely, relaxed notes of blueberry and fresh mint, with a lively acidity in the background—not at all harsh, but rather enhancing the overall profile.
-A fairly straightforward style, yet very well defined, with enticing acidity and a finish so clean and precise, enhanced by a touch of chalky graphite and slate, that really makes you want to have another sip.
+Supple and lively, it offers lovely, relaxed notes of blueberry and fresh mint, with a lively acidity in the background—not at all harsh, but one that enhances the overall profile.
+A fairly straightforward style, yet very well-defined, with enticing acidity and a finish so clean and precise—enhanced by a hint of chalky graphite and slate—that it really makes you want another sip.
 Powerful, yet supple and approachable.
 Very true to its terroir.
 The finish is so successful that you immediately want another glass. ” (Decanter 2026)

 Delivery: First half of 2028

-Packaging: Not available in wooden cases.
-This wine is packaged in 6-bottle cartons
+Packaging: Not shipped in a wooden case.
+This wine is packaged in a 6-bottle carton

-Buy Lilian Ladouys wines at the best price in a private sale!
+Buy your Lilian Ladouys wines at the best price in a private sale!

 Rated site